SkyRockMoon/jb-kick-tires/book/01_intro.md

 Jupyter-book is a free and open source project, but you are still in essence buying it when you decide to author a book (or similar document) with it.
 The process of writing a book is a long and hard endeavour.
 If you have to spend a lot of time fussing and struggling with your chosen *tooling* then you will have cost yourself time and money.

-[Investopedia](https://www.investopedia.com/terms/k/kickingthetires.asp) makes the following points about "kicking the tires":
+[Investopedia](https://www.investopedia.com/terms/k/kickingthetires.asp) makes the following points about "kicking the tires" on an investment:

 > - Kicking the tires involves conducting a minimal amount of research before making an investment decision.
 > - Taken from the context of car shopping, it is the opposite of conducting serious, in-depth research or due diligence.